Last updated on March 19th, 2023 at 04:26 pm

 The fear was petrifying but it was not paralyzing.
 As much as I was afraid to go, I was more afraid to regret not going.
 I traveled solo through Latin America trying to figure out what my life is all about.

 Oh, She Glows is an award-winning vegan recipe website created to please vegans and carnivores alike.
 But to me, it’s everything a food blogger’s website should be.

 Staring at it makes me feel healthy.

-Angela started her blog on October 31st 2008, to share her recovery from an eating disorder and her journey to health, and the amazing transformation it created in her life.
+Angela started her blog on October 31st, 2008, to share her recovery from an eating disorder, her journey to health, and the fantastic transformation it created in her life.